Hendrix-CS/csci235/projects/modes.md

 * Experiment with different turn durations until you find one that performs well.

 ### `Patrol1`
-* The robot should patrol alog a line.
+* The robot should patrol along a line.
 * It should drive for two meters, followed by a 180 degree turn.
 * This behavior will repeat indefinitely.

 ### `Patrol2`
-* Some paper will be provided for you to create a patrol track.
+* Some cardboard will be provided for you to create a patrol track.
-  * Use a blue marker to create a left boundary for the track.
-  * Use a red marker to create a right boundary for the track.
-  * Use a green marker to create turnaround points at the ends of the track.
 * The robot should patrol along the track.
-It will drive for two meters, followed by a 180 degree turn.
-If it wanders out of bounds, as determined by the color it scans, it will realign itself to be back on course.
+It will drive forthe length of the track, followed by a 180 degree turn.
+If it wanders off the track, as determined by the color it scans, it will realign itself to be back on course.

 ### `Patrol3`